(click here for Dutch)

 Preventing the eviction of Nick and Stefany has not yet solved the bigger problem that exists within failing governmental policy.

-The Bond Precaire Woonvormen therefore has the following demands for the responsible politicians:
+The Bond Precarious Housing Forms therefore has the following demands for the responsible politicians:

-1. Stop facilitating housing insecurity and exploitation as a result of the Wet Doorstroming Huurmarkt and make indefinite contracts the norm again.
+1. Stop facilitating housing insecurity and exploitation as a result of the Wet Doorstroom Huurmarkt and make indefinite contracts the norm again.

 2. Prevent homelessness by exchanging one tenant for another.

-3. Make the scoring system legally binding and make it an economic offence when landlords charge more rent than they are legally allowed to.
+3. Make the scoring system legally binding and make it an economic offense when landlords charge more rent than they are legally allowed to.

 4. Houses for people, not for profit!
 Stop selling and converting social housing into free sector housing with temporary rental contracts by real estate investors and commercial parties.